 Having been fortunate enough to enjoy some incredible whiskies in the last 12 months, this was never going to be an easy decision to make.
 I knew that I wanted to avoid Islay if possible, since I had chosen an Islay malt the last two years running but other than that, I was open to anything.
-In the end however, despite stiff competition from the likes of North Star Spirits, the Scotch Malt Whisky Society and Glen Scotia, I kept returning to a single grain bottling which had been released all the way back in May by the Good Spirits Co. of Glasgow…
+In the end, however, despite stiff competition from the likes of North Star Spirits, the Scotch Malt Whisky Society and Glen Scotia, I kept returning to a single grain bottling that had been released all the way back in May by the Good Spirits Co. of Glasgow.

 The town of Invergordon was founded in the early part of the 18th century in the north-east of Scotland.
-It’s deep, natural harbour made for an excellent port and the town soon established itself as an industrial hub, with reliable transport to the south via the sea.
+Its deep, natural harbour made for an excellent port and the town soon established itself as an industrial hub, with reliable transport to the south via the sea.

 Official bottlings of single grain are rare, with the vast majority of liquid used to create blended scotch whisky.
 It is becoming more common however, to see single cask expressions from independent bottlers and here, Glasgow’s Good Spirits Co. have uncovered a real corker, matured for 24 years in a Pedro Ximenez sherry cask.
 Bottled at 48.2%, only 120 bottles exist, making it ultra-limited.
 Despite this rarity however, it is priced very sensibly at £75 a bottle.

 Smell: Dried Fruits, Maple Syrup, Treacle, Coconut, Chocolate, Honey, Cinnamon and Orange.

 Taste: Orange, Nutmeg, Toffee, Fudge, Dried Fruits, Berries, Maple Syrup, Biscuit and Oak.